Factors of 200

 Factor Pairs of 200

-The factor pairs of 200 are the pairs of integers that multiply together to give 200.
-These include both positive and negative combinations.
-The positive factor pairs of 200 are (1, 200), (2, 100), (4, 50), (5, 40), (8, 25), (10, 20), and the negative factor pairs are (-1, -200), (-2, -100), (-4, -50), (-5, -40), (-8, -25), (-10, -20).
-Knowing the factor pairs of 200 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+When two numbers multiply to give 200, they form a factor pair.
+The positive factor pairs of 200 are (1, 200), (2, 100), (4, 50), (5, 40), (8, 25), (10, 20), and the negative ones are (-1, -200), (-2, -100), (-4, -50), (-5, -40), (-8, -25), (-10, -20).
+Each pair demonstrates how 200 can be created by multiplying two integers.
+Learning about factor pairs is useful in arithmetic and algebra.
+It helps in understanding divisibility, simplifying problems, and working with greatest common factors and prime numbers.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 200: